 My daughter Robin loves lavender.
 I have always wanted to visit Aix-en-Provence.
-And thus this South of France itinerary was created combining medieval hill towns, the great outdoors and city life topped with a large dose of Provençal charm.
-A week in Provence – a dream come true!
+And thus this Provence France itinerary was created.
+From its sun-soaked rolling hills adorned with lavender fields to its picturesque medieval villages steeped in tradition, a week in Provence offers a delightful escape for every traveller.

-- take place over the course of 8 days as it includes two half-days of travel time
+- takes place over the course of 8 days as it includes two half-days of travel time

-- was followed the third week of June
+- was followed during the third week of June

 Guided Tours: Another way to explore Provence is to stay in one location and take day trips.
 Here are some suggestions: